 Induction of new children into our academy is very important to us.
-As a result, we invest a significant amount of time in welcoming our learners in a way that makes them feel a part of our setting.
-All children entering or leaving our school are discussed in a transition meeting.
+As a result, we invest a significant amount of time in welcoming our children in a way that makes them feel a part of our setting.
+All children entering or leaving our academy are discussed in a transition meeting.
 We have established clear information sharing systems with partner schools with an aim to create a smooth a transition as possible.

-The Early Years Leader/Reception class teacher, alongside the Inclusion Leader where appropriate, will visit nurseries to liaise with staff there about any needs a new pupil may have.
+The Early Years Leader/Reception class teacher, alongside the SENCO where appropriate, will visit nurseries to liaise with staff there about any needs a new pupil may have.
 Observations and meetings with parents/carers will take place during the summer term and children may also attend additional visits to our academy prior to starting in our Reception class.
-We also offer transition books for children who may require additional support at this time so that children can share these during the summer holidays with their parents/ carers.
+We also offer transition booklets for children who may require additional support at this time so that children can share these during the summer holidays with their parents/ carers.

-The Inclusion Leader and Year 6 teachers work closely with local secondary schools to keep staff informed of any vulnerable children.
+The SENCO and Year 6 teacher work closely with local secondary schools to keep staff informed of any vulnerable children.
 Good practice is shared so that transition to the next phase is made easier.
 In some cases, staff from the secondary school come to meet children to give them a familiar face for when they transfer.
 Visits to the local secondary schools are also organised and we fully encourage our children to attend the induction days.
 Where we know there is likely to be a high level of anxiety we may arrange additional visits or send staff along for all or parts of the induction day.
-Parents/carers are invited to discuss the next stage of their child's education with their child's class teacher or the Inclusion Leader, particularly if there are concerns about the transition.
+Parents/carers are invited to discuss the next stage of their child's education with their child's class teacher or the SENCO, particularly if there are concerns about the transition.

-Where appropriate, individualised transition programmes are planned.
-This may include attending additional transition sessions as a group or 1:1, social stories or a visit at the child's current setting.
+Where appropriate individualised transition programmes are planned (this may include attending additional transition sessions as a group or 1:1, social stories, visit at the child's current setting).

 To support parents with transition, they are invited to induction meetings where key members of staff are present.
+All members of staff have meetings to ensure thorough handover of key information about the children are communicated, including a discussion of their SAPs.

 Children within our setting are also supported as they transition between year groups.
 For some children this may involve spending additional time getting to know the new adults they will be working with and/or the new classroom their learning will be based in.
 Opportunities to enable this are planned well in advance.
-We also create social story booklets for individual children.
+We also create social story booklets titled 'My New Classroom' for some children.
 These are made with the child and include lots of pictures and details of the child in their new setting.
 These are shared with parents prior to the summer holidays and are very positively received.
-Lakeside postcards are sent home to identified children over the summer holidays to help reduce anxiety.
-For children who are transitioning between KS1 and KS2 we have a Forest School programme that all Year 2 children access.
-For identified individual children, we put extra Forest School sessions in place over and above what they will already access.
-This helps them to get used to key areas in the school and develop positive relationships with key adults within KS2.